 This is when you must believe in yourself and believe that you can accomplish anything.
 Once you believe that you can change and stick to your new healthy habits, that belief can turn a new habit into a permanent one.

 Let’s not forget that groups can offer support, accountability, and help to reinforce that belief in yourself.
 If you want to hit the gym every morning, consider joining a group in Wasilla who does exactly that (or take an early morning class, for example).
 If you want to lose weight, join a weight loss group in Wasilla.
 The more positive reinforcements you can add to your life, the easier it will be to make that new healthy habit stick.

 We hope you found this article helpful.
 If you did, please feel free to share it with others.

-At Better Health Chiropractic and Rehab, we want to help you with your goals.
+At Better Health Chiropractic and Physical Rehab, we want to help you with your goals.
 Call one of our 4 clinics for a same day appointment so you can be free from back, neck, or joint pain and start that new, healthy lifestyle feeling your absolute best!

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.